Advisors

 Garance is the Founder and President of AMR Think-Do-Tank Geneva- an initiative for brainstorming and implementation research, which brings expertise related to better antimicrobial resistance approaches.

 She is a a Member of the CA (Admin Committee) of the World Alliance Against Antibiotic Resistance (WAAAR), and served formerly as the Vice-President.
-She had been been editor-in-chief of AMR Control from 2015 to the 2019-2020 edition, as well as the 2021 edition.
+She had served as editor-in-chief of AMR Control.

-She is an editor and reporter at Advocate Patients for Patient Safety, and was former Standing Commitee Patient Safety at WHO.
+She is an editor and reporter at Advocate Patients for Patient Safety, and was former Standing Committee Patient Safety at WHO.

 She is both a Member of the Asia-Pacific Working Group on AMR R&D, as well as a of the Global AMR R&D Hub, Berlin.